-- (1) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2016.
-The awards will vest in the first quarter of 2017, when the Compensation Committee determines the performance results and whether to make any downward adjustments to payouts under the awards. - (2) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2015.
-The awards will vest in the first quarter of 2016, when the Compensation Committee determines the performance results and whether to make any downward adjustments to payouts under the awards. - (3) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2014.
-The awards vested on February 18, 2015, when the Compensation Committee determined the performance results and whether to make any downward adjustments to payouts under the awards.
-Amounts in this column are based on a performance percentage of 107.6%. - (4) Amounts in this column reflect a value of \$37.83 per unit (the closing price of the company's common stock on December 31, 2014) and performance percentage of 107.6%. - (5) Amounts in this column are the number of performance RSUs granted in 2013 and 2014, none of which had vested as of December 31, 2014.
-The amounts shown assume the maximum level of performance. - (6) Amounts in this column reflect the value of performance RSUs granted in 2013 and 2014, assuming a value of \$37.83 per unit (the closing price of the company's common stock on December 31, 2014) and performance at maximum levels.
+- (1) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2017.
+The awards will vest in the first quarter of 2018, when the Compensation Committee determines the performance results and whether to make any downward adjustments to payouts under the awards.
+In the case of Mr. Piro, these determinations will be made by the independent directors. - (2) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2016.
+The awards will vest in the first quarter of 2017, when the Compensation Committee (or in the case of Mr. Piro, the independent directors) determines the performance results and whether to make any downward adjustments to payouts under the awards.
+In the case of Mr. Piro, these determinations will be made by the independent directors. - (3) Amounts in this row relate to performance RSUs with a three-year performance period ending December 31, 2015.
+The awards vested on February 17, 2016, when the Compensation Committee determined the performance results and whether to make any downward adjustments to payouts under the awards.
+Amounts in this column are based on a performance percentage of 105.9%.
+In the case of Mr. Piro, these determinations were made by the independent directors. - (4) Amounts in this column reflect a value of \$36.37 per unit (the closing price of the company's common stock on December 31, 2015) and performance percentage of 105.9%. - (5) Amounts in this column are the number of performance RSUs granted in 2014 and 2015, none of which had vested as of December 31, 2015.
+The amounts shown assume the maximum level of performance. - (6) Amounts in this column reflect the value of performance RSUs granted in 2014 and 2015, assuming a value of \$36.37 per unit (the closing price of the company's common stock on December 31, 2015) and performance at maximum levels.